 Given the VA’s guaranty, you’ve utilized one-quarter of your entitlement for this property, which comes out to $50,000 ($200,000 x 25 percent).
 In most places, that leaves you with $71,087 in remaining entitlement ($121,087 – 50,000).

 That remaining entitlement is how qualified borrowers can look to have two or more VA loans at the same time.
 It’s also how VA buyers who lost a home to foreclosure can purchase again using the program.

 Continuing our example, let’s say you get PCS orders a couple years after buying the $200,000 home.

 Rather than sell the home, you decide to hold onto the property as a rental and buy again at your new duty station in a non-high-cost county (you’d have even more entitlement available if you were buying in a high-cost county).

 Again, you could look to buy more house than that.
-But buying above that $224,100 cap would require a down payment of 25 percent of the difference.
+But buying above that $284,348 cap would require a down payment of 25 percent of the difference.

-One important thing to know is your Certificate of Eligibility will not reflect your secondary layer of entitlement.
+One important thing to know is your Certificate of Eligibility will not clearly reflect your secondary layer of entitlement.
 That means you may be able to obtain another VA home loan even if your COE indicates $0 entitlement.

 The bottom line is this: The VA loan program isn’t a one-time benefit.
 Once you earn this, it’s yours for life.